Parkour: Movement for the Next Generation

 Article 31 United Nations Convention on the Rights of Children

 Parkour is the fastest growing adventure discipline and fitness method in the world.
 Videos featuring parkour now constitute the most uploaded type of video on YouTube every month.
 It can be seen in just about every new Hollywood action movie, in numerous television commercials, on poster campaigns for all sorts of brands, being taught in schools and for local authorities in various countries, and being practised on the street corners of every major city in the world.
+It’s even now an officially recognised sport in the UK!
 And yet despite this rapid rise to prominence over the past five years or so, there are still pockets of people out there who have never heard of it.

 So what is parkour?